YouliangYuan/Anonymous/README.md

 Configuration Options:

 `BASE_MODEL`: Specifies the policy model to be trained.

 `VERIFIER_MODEL`: Specifies the rubric reward model to use for verification.

-`VERIFIER_SETUP`: Defines how TinyV integrates with the training process.
+`VERIFIER_SETUP`: Defines how RRM integrates with the training process.
 Options include:
 - `tinyv_only`: Uses RRM exclusively for verification, without using rule-based verifiers entirely.
 - `addon`: RRM works alongside existing rule-based verifiers.
-TinyV is triggered only when the rule-based verifier determines the answer is incorrect.
+RRM is triggered only when the rule-based verifier determines the answer is incorrect.

 Important Note: If you intend to use RRM, please add the suffix `_tinyv` to your `data_source` name.
 Otherwise, it will fall back to the default verifier, which is Prime Math.